 Though athletic tape is often associated with fitness and athletes, it can also be used to help treat certain issues of chronic pain that people may suffer from.
 Athletic tape, specifically elastic therapeutic tape, has been used to relieve discomfort caused by chronic pain.
 Rather than resort to surgery or painkillers, athletic tape has been known to decrease some of the pain caused by this common ailment for more than 100 million Americans.
 Using athletic tape on the back and neck has also been used to alleviate headaches and migraines.
 By helping improve a person’s posture and allowing easier blood flow in the neck and back, wearers of athletic tape have reported less frequent headaches and a decreased severity in their migraines.
 It can also be used to help with other conditions such as carpal tunnel and tendonitis, which goes to show that you do not necessarily need to be an athlete to appreciate the importance, usefulness and capabilities of athletic tape.

 Athletes and everyday people alike have been utilizing athletic tape and reaping the benefits.
 A simple visit to one of our six physical therapy locations could be the visit that helps improve your quality of life.
 Whether you’re suffering from an athletic injury, need help in exercise preparation, or are looking for help with a chronic issue, IMPACT Physical Therapy is here to help with our large range of physical therapy specialties.
-Feel free to contact us at any time to set up a screening or consultation and one of our trained professionals will be more than happy to help you on the road to a better life.
+Feel free to contact us at any time to set up a screening or consultation and one of our trained professionals will be more than happy to help you on training, recovery, and the road to a better life.